realXtend/doc/arch_article/simple.rst

 partially both on the server and clients is basically identicaly to a gaming oriented virtual world platform called Syntensity [syntensity]_.

-What differentiates RealXtend Naali now is the combination of relative maturity, simplicity, power and the permissive open source license.
+What differentiates realXtend Naali now is the combination of relative maturity, simplicity, power and the permissive open source license.
 It is already being deployed to customers by some of the development companies, and provides a powerful usable GUI for editing the